wmaier/treetools/README.rst

 =====================================================================

 treetools is a collection of tools for processing constituency treebank trees.
+It contains algorithms for tree manipulation (such as removal of crossing branches), tree analysis, and grammar extraction.

-It has been developed at the Department for Computational Linguistics at the Institute for Language and Information at the University of Düsseldorf, Germany (see http://phil.hhu.de/beyond-cfg).
+treetools is being developed and maintained at the Department for Computational Linguistics at the Institute for Language and Information at the University of Düsseldorf, Germany (see http://phil.hhu.de/beyond-cfg).
 The project is sponsored by Deutsche